Custom Types¶

 To demonstrate the use of custom types, we'll create a custom type that matches any even number.

-in this case to keep the example simple.
+We won't inherit from IsNumeric in this case to keep the example simple.

 IsEven